 1. The police.

-At the time a child is arrested, the law enforcement can place them in detention if they are charged with a serious juvenile offense.
+At the time of an arrest, law enforcement can place a child in detention if they are charged with a serious juvenile offense.

 2. A judge.